 How Do I Qualify?

 To qualify, you must meet certain income requirements set by the IRS and have paid tuition for an eligible educational program.
 The credit can be used towards courses taken to acquire or improve job skills, as well as courses taken at a college or university leading to a degree.
-There are certain expenses that do not qualify for the credit, such as room and board, insurance, or any other costs unrelated to tuition.
+Certain expenses do not qualify for the credit, such as room and board, insurance, or any other costs unrelated to tuition.

 For those looking to maximize their savings on education expenses, the Lifetime Learning Credit is a great option to consider.
 The best part is you don’t need to be a straight-A student to qualify—it’s available to just about anyone who meets the eligibility requirements.
 So take some time to explore the benefits of this tax credit, and get ready to save on your college dreams!